Mezalyth/Blades-of-Glass/content/Creative Writing/On the Corpse of a Machine God/Nuresh, the Cosmic Lantern.md

 - Ura - The goddess of nature, earth, and growth
 - Bareth - The goddess of sleep, dreaming, and wilderness

+The [[Circle of the Solar Goddess]] is a group of protectors guided by her light.